Research

 Dr. Goldberg also recently completed a chapter on Detroit's tenants' rights movement that will be published in "The Business of Black Power," University of Rochester Press, 2012.
 He has also completed two book reviews for the Journal of American Studies and the Journal of African American History, respectively.

 In addition to these publications, Dr. Goldberg presented papers at the Schomburg Center for Research in Black Culture's International Conference and the Working-Class Studies Association's annual conference in Chicago.
-Professor Goldberg is continuing work on the Detroit Civil Rights, Community Activism and Labor History Project, a multi-media website that will include digitized primary source materials, oral histories, student and faculty-produced research reports and lesson plans for middle school and high school teachers.
+Professor Goldberg is continuing work on the Detroit Civil Rights, Community Activism and Labor History Project.
+This multimedia website will include digitized primary source materials, oral histories, student and faculty-produced research reports and lesson plans for middle school and high school teachers.
 He was also awarded a Schomburg Center for Research and Culture Residential Fellowship for 2012, where he will continue working on his forthcoming monograph on the history of African American firefighters.

 "The courses that I teach examine the history and consequences of structural racism and inequality in the U.S., the very forces that have caused Black people to suffer so disproportionately during the COVID-19 Pandemic.
 My scholarship and teaching focus on Black resistance to oppression and exploitation, the history of Black social movements and Black labor and urban history.
 In each, I detail the history and policies that have so deeply entrenched racism within the U.S., but pay particular attention to the experiences and freedom struggles waged by Black working people, including those who disproportionately toil in underpaid and underappreciated 'essential' jobs as well as those currently fighting against White supremacy and state violence and for a better world."